Onurtag/DupliBackupX/README.md

 ### **Extra: DupliBackupX Helper.ahk**

 A very basic Autohotkey script that does the following work:
+- When opened, it starts DupliBackupX and sets the icon and the window title of its console window.
-- when the duplibackupx window is minimized, it hides the window and when you click the tray icon it shows it.
+- When the DupliBackupX window is minimized, it hides the window and when you click the tray icon it shows it.
-- when you close the ahk script from its tray window, it closes the hidden window.
+- When you close the ahk script from its tray window, it closes the hidden window.

 Don't forget to configure the script before running.
 Configuration lines are marked with ❗❗❗.